-Since 2001, the Foundation has allocated 5% of the pooled investments to mission-related investments (MRIs) that focus on fostering positive social, economic or environmental change in the State of Vermont.
+Since 2001, the Community Foundation's board has allocated 5% of the pooled investments to Vermont-based mission-related investments (MRIs) that focus on fostering positive social, economic or environmental change.
 The MRIs are structured in the form of equity, quasi-equity and debt and are deployed through intermediaries such as Community Development Financial Institutions (CDFIs), mutual funds and venture capital firms, or directly to local nonprofits or private companies.

-The Foundation has focused its MRIs on affordable housing, job creation, environment, agriculture, childcare centers and community-based investments.
+The Foundation has traditionally focused its MRIs on affordable housing, job creation, environment, agriculture, childcare centers and community-based investments.
+In 2017, the Community Foundation launched a revised programmatic strategy focused on closing the opportunity gap faced by many Vermont children and families and Vermont communities.
+The new opportunity gap strategy will be incorporated into the MRI structure to provide investments along with the VCF grants and programmatic work.

 Investment returns generated from the MRIs are both market rate and below market rate returns.
-The following is a summary of the MRIs by asset allocation for the years ended December 31, 2016 and 2015:
+The following is a summary of the MRIs by asset allocation for the years ended December 31, 2017 and 2016:

-2016 2015 Short-term investments Fixed income Private equity/real assets \$ 378,876 6,884,067 2,312,373 \$ 132,310 7,135,309 2,000,394 Total Mission-Related Investments \$ 9,575,316 \$ 9,268,013
+- 2017 2016 Short-term investments Fixed income \$ 877,944 7,642,099 \$ 378,876 6,709,067 Private equity/real assets - 2,020,040 2,487,373 Total Mission-Related Investments \$ 10,540,083 \$ 9,575,316